AztecArtifacts/aztec-artifacts-monorepo/packages/client/README.md

 ### Caching

-The standard `fetch` options can be passed to control client-side caching behavior.
+Standard `fetch` options can be passed to control client-side caching behavior.

 ```typescript
 // Use browser cache